 Ayurveda is the traditional Indian science of integrated health and the world’s oldest known medical science.
 It originated in India over 5,000 years ago.
 The main source of this ancient knowledge is the Vedas or the divine books of knowledge propounded by spiritual rishis (sages) in India.

 Ayurveda is not simply a healthcare system, but a form of lifestyle adopted to maintain perfect balance and harmony within the human existence.
 It examines the complete person.
-According to Ayurveda, life represents a combination of the Atma (soul), Mana (mind), Indriyan (senses) and Sharira (body).
+According to Ayurveda, life represents a combination of the Atma (soul), Mana (mind), Indriya (senses) and Sharira (body).
 It revolves around the five elements (Panchamahabhutas) that constitute an individual’s nature or Prakriti.
 This nature is determined by the vital balance of the three physical energies – Vata, Pitta and Kapha – and the three mental energies – Sattva, Rajas and Tamas.

 According to Ayurveda, living in harmony with nature and according to natural principles ensures complete physical health and peace of mind.
 However, modern life often violates the principles of natural living.
 We rush from one mundane task to the next while being bombarded with advertising and constant noise, and absorbing pollution through the air and water.
 No wonder we are inviting disease rather than confronting it.